 National Accounts is the primary source of fee income due to revenue from its large deductible policies and service businesses, which include risk management, claims administration, loss control and risk management information services provided to third parties, as well as policy issuance and claims management services to workers' compensation residual market pools.
-Fee income in 2020 was \$405 million, \$32 million or 7% lower than in 2019, primarily reflecting lower claim volume under administration associated with its service businesses.
+Fee income in 2021 was \$375 million, \$30 million or 7% lower than in 2020, reflecting lower claim volume under administration and lower serviced premium volume from the workers' compensation residual market pool.

-Other revenues in 2020 were \$176 million, \$21 million or 14% higher than in 2019, primarily reflecting growth in revenues from Simply Business.
+Other revenues in 2021 were \$235 million, \$59 million or 34% higher than in 2020, primarily reflecting growth in revenues from Simply Business.
 Other revenues also included installment premium charges and other policyholder service charges.

-Claims and claim adjustment expenses in 2020 were \$10.80 billion, \$159 million or 1% lower than in 2019, primarily reflecting the impacts of (i) reduced exposures, including the impact of COVID-19 and related economic conditions, and also including a decrease in new business levels and (ii) lower net unfavorable prior year reserve development, partially offset by (iii) loss cost trends and (iv) higher catastrophe losses (net of recoveries under the property aggregate catastrophe reinsurance treaties discussed above).
+Claims and claim adjustment expenses in 2021 were \$10.40 billion, \$406 million or 4% lower than in 2020, primarily reflecting the impacts of (i) reduced exposures, including the impact of COVID-19 and related economic conditions, and (ii) net favorable prior year reserve development in 2020, partially offset by (iii) loss cost trends and (iv) higher catastrophe losses.
+Claims and claim adjustment expenses in both 2021 and 2020 included favorable loss activity related to the impact of COVID-19 and related economic conditions.
+Catastrophe losses and non-catastrophe weather-related losses in 2021 and 2020 were reduced by recoveries under the Company's Underlying Property Aggregate Catastrophe Excess-of-Loss Reinsurance treaties.

 Net unfavorable prior year reserve development in 2020 included the favorable impact of subrogation recoveries related to wildfires in California in 2017 and 2018.
-Factors contributing to net prior year reserve development during the years ended December 31, 2020, 2019 and 2018 are discussed in more detail in note 8 of notes to the consolidated financial statements.
+Factors contributing to net prior year reserve development during the years ended December 31, 2021, 2020 and 2019 are discussed in more detail in note 8 of notes to the consolidated financial statements.

-Amortization of deferred acquisition costs in 2020 was \$2.52 billion, \$15 million or 1% higher than in 2019, generally consistent with the change in earned premiums.
+Amortization of deferred acquisition costs in 2021 was \$2.58 billion, \$63 million or 3% higher than in 2020, consistent with the increase in earned premiums.

-General and administrative expenses in 2020 were \$2.66 billion, \$37 million or 1% higher than in 2019.
-General and administrative expenses in 2019 included a benefit related to a state assessment.
-General and administrative expenses in 2020 included the benefit of lower travel-related expenses, partially offset by an increased allowance for expected credit losses on premiums receivable, in each case attributable to the impact of COVID-19 and related economic conditions.
+General and administrative expenses in 2021 were \$2.75 billion, \$82 million or 3% higher than in 2020.
+The increase in 2021 was primarily in support of business growth.
+General and administrative expenses in both 2021 and 2020 included the benefit of lower travel-related expenses attributable to COVID-19 and related economic conditions.
+General and administrative expenses in 2020 also included an increased allowance for expected credit losses on premiums receivable attributable to COVID-19 and related economic conditions.

-Income tax expense in 2020 was \$213 million, \$10 million or 4% lower than in 2019, primarily reflecting the impact of the \$93 million decrease in income before income taxes in 2020.
+Income tax expense in 2021 was \$499 million, \$286 million or 134% higher than in 2020, primarily reflecting the impact of the \$1.36 billion increase in income before income taxes in 2021.

-The combined ratio of 100.3% in 2020 was 0.6 points lower than the combined ratio of 100.9% in 2019.
-The loss and loss adjustment expense ratio of 69.4% in 2020 was 0.9 points lower than the loss and loss adjustment expense ratio of 70.3% in 2019.
-The underwriting expense ratio of 30.9% in 2020 was 0.3 points higher than the underwriting expense ratio of 30.6% in 2019.
+The combined ratio of 95.7% in 2021 was 4.6 points lower than the combined ratio of 100.3% in 2020.
+The loss and loss adjustment expense ratio of 65.0% in 2021 was 4.4 points lower than the loss and loss adjustment expense ratio of 69.4% in 2020.
+The underwriting expense ratio of 30.7% in 2021 was 0.2 points lower than the underwriting expense ratio of 30.9% in 2020.